petenorth/react-express-postgres/README.md

     curl http://$(minikube ip)

-Then to see the app working open in a browser http://$(minikube ip)
+Then to see the app working open in a browser http://$(minikube ip) .

+The reverse proxy of nginx now resolves http://to-do-api:8080 since to-do-api is known by the DNS server of the cluster (this might need to be explicitely enabled see https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/#dns ) as pointing to the clusterIP address of the to-do-api service which load balances traffic to any of the pods associated with the service (in our case the deployment resource definitions specify only one replica).